BaderLab/GenAnT/README.md

 As an example, a user can search for RefSeq genomes here: https://www.ncbi.nlm.nih.gov/datasets/genome/.
 Once you find a genome that you are interested in that also has an item in the "RefSeq" column, click on the link to the assembly (e.g. mouse assembly: https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001635.27/).
 On the assembly page, there is a link to the FTP page where the genome sequencing and annotation files can be found (e.g. mouse FTP: https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/635/GCF_000001635.27_GRCm39/).

 Genomes can be downloaded directly from the command line using the command `wget`.
 The command to download the mouse genome FASTA file would be: `wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/635/GCF_000001635.27_GRCm39/GCF_000001635.27_GRCm39_genomic.fna.gz`, and the command to get the annotation in GFF format is: `wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/635/GCF_000001635.27_GRCm39/GCF_000001635.27_GRCm39_genomic.gff.gz`.
-Typically the FASTA and GFF files are all that are required for genome liftover.
+Typically the FASTA and GFF files are all that are required for genome liftover. `.gz` files can be unzipped with `gunzip name_of_file.gz`.

 #### LiftOff